-Good vision is important as you pursue a college degree, begin your career, or perhaps start and raise a family.
-Here are some things you can do to maintain healthy eyes and good vision:
+Good vision is important as you pursue a college degree, begin a career and raise a family.
+Here are some things to help maintain healthy eyes and good vision:

 - Eat a balanced diet.
 As part of a healthful diet, eat five servings of fruits and vegetables each day.
 Choose foods rich in antioxidants, like leafy, green vegetables and fish.

 - Get regular exercise.
 Exercise improves blood circulation, increases oxygen levels to the eyes and helps remove toxins.

 - Get an eye examination annually.
 Although vision generally remains stable during these years, problems may develop without any obvious signs or symptoms.
 The best way to protect your vision is through regularly scheduled in-person comprehensive eye examinations.

 The American Optometric Association recommends that adults aged 19 to 40 receive an eye exam at least every two years.
 If you are at risk for eye problems due to a family history of eye disease, diabetes, high blood pressure or past vision problems, a doctor of optometry may recommend more frequent exams.
 In between examinations, contact your eye doctor if you notice a change in your vision.
 Detecting and treating problems early can help maintain good vision for the rest of your life.

 Ensuring eye safety at work, home, and play

 The National Institute for Occupational Safety and Health reports that about 2,000 U.S. workers sustain job-related eye injuries that require medical treatment each day.
 But many eye injuries occur at home: Nearly 60% of all product-related eye injuries occur in and around the home, according to Prevent Blindness America.

 Any injury to the eye can potentially cause some vision loss or even blindness.
 Fortunately, proper eye protection can lessen or prevent most eye injuries.